In this episode, we cover the following topics:

 10) Provide the best customer support

 Last but not least, always provide exemplary customer support!
 Go above and beyond.
-At the end of the day, we can’t succeed with customers, so our customers should always come first.
+At the end of the day, we can’t succeed without customers, so our customers should always come first.

 We had a one-star removed (of the reviewer’s own accord) because of the customer support we provided post-purchase.
 It goes to show how powerful and important it is to provide excellent customer support.

 We faced challenge after challenge this season, but we didn’t allow it to hold us back.